EyasuTeshome/shifttracker/job-search/time-booked-to-polish-application-materials-M7MVP1.md

 The time booked for the project changes is an estimate, so it is ok if it occasionally takes you longer to complete a project.
 This submission of the final version of your application material is a carry-over activity.
 If you are not able to get your application approved by the deadline, you will be given one more week to complete it without having to repeat the block.

-**Remember that the goal is to make sure that your resume is ready to successfully help you get an amazing job.**
+**Remember that the goal is to make sure that your application material is ready to successfully help you get an amazing job.**

 ### Should I make a submission now?
 No. You will only submit the final version, once it is approved by your coach, as a separate exercise in your Dashboard.